Defund the Police? Good Cops, Bad Cops…

 Of course, this isn’t just on the police – our crime problems and our race tensions are features of the bigger system, which structures and perpetuates inequity and desperation by establishing that some citizens are less than others.
 So we have a lot more work to do than just law enforcement.
 But law enforcement isn’t a bad place to start.

-Back to Officer Joe.
-He’s a model policeman who’s being unfairly judged by the public due to the actions of others (actions he vehemently disapproves of, by the way).
+Joe is a model policeman who’s being unfairly judged by the public due to the actions of others (actions he’s as appalled by as we are).
 But “Joe is a good cop” tells us nothing about the officers he works with, or the officers a town over, or officers in the next state, or officers on the other side of the country.
 Joe’s goodness is completely meaningless in a discussion about Police.

 Here’s the bad part if you’re Joe.
 When people dismiss legitimate concerns about systemic Police brutality because Joe is good, they help insure that the problem never gets fixed.
 Which means Joe will continue to be unfairly tarred.
 Every time the latest Derek Chauvin commits an atrocity, Joe’s reputation takes a bit of a hit.
 Guilt by association.
 People are a tad less likely to trust him.